 - This exec is run by your installation's security administrator. - The izusetup.sh script verifies the RACF security setup actions that were performed in the previous steps. - If your installation uses a security management product other than RACF, do not perform this step.
-Instead, take the appropriate steps to verify your security setup. - Sample command

-- izusetup.sh -file /etc/zosmf/izuconfig1.cfg -verify racf - On completion, the script creates a report file called izuracfverify.report, which by default is stored in the following location: - /var/zosmf/configuration/logs/izuracfverify.report
+Instead, take the appropriate steps to verify your security setup. - Sample command Same configuration file as prior command - izusetup.sh -file /etc/zosmf/izuconfig1.cfg -verify racf - On completion, the script creates a report file called izuracfverify.report, which by default is stored in the following location: - /var/zosmf/configuration/logs/izuracfverify.report